beatwad/kaggle_tips/ICR/README.md

 * ✅ Ensemble TabPFNs with different number of ensembles in settings - doesn't work
 * ✅ Try to do different RandomUnderSample for every model
 * ✅ TabPFN, as all transformers, may be sensitive to uninformative features.
 And this dataset has a lot of them.
 Try to drop features one-by-one and check if TabPFN performance increases
-* ✅ Delete outliers using AdjustedScaler from adjdatatools
+* ✅ Delete outliers using AdjustedScaler from adjdatatools (works good)
-* ⏺ Try train of full train dataset and validate on best model LB results
+* ✅ Try KNN-imputing.
+Or don't use imputation at all?
+* ⏺ Add post-processing based on additional target data (look into Ideas)
+* ⏺ Group by first and last letter of feature name, try to find dependencies between group name/mean/mode/median/min/max/std/nunique/count and target
 * ⏺ Try to set different class weights on inference, and check if score is changed.
 If it is - we can fit our models to this class distribution
+* ⏺ Try multi-label classification
+* 🟦 Try regularization for LogReg
+* 🟦 Try different number of folds for LogReg
-* 🟦 Try KNN-imputing.
-Or don't use imputation at all?
+* 🟦 Try different number of models for LogReg
+* 🟦 Try train of full train dataset and validate on best model LB results
 * 🟦 Ensemble TabPFN with LGBM, CatBoost, XGBoost, KNN, LinReg and AutoGluon
 * 🟦 Add DNN, optimize it's architechture
 * 🟦 Add TabNet
-* 🟦 Try multi-label classification
-* 🟦 Try regularization for LogReg
-* 🟦 Group by first and last letter of feature name, try to find dependensies between group name/mean/mode/median/min/max/std/nunique/count and target
-* 🟦 Add post-processing based on additional target data (look into Ideas)

 ✅ - Done <br>